babalekpam/ARGICRM-FULL/replit.md

 # NODE CRM

 ## Overview
 NODE CRM is an AI-powered, full-stack React/Express customer relationship management platform with PostgreSQL, designed for global markets.
-It offers real-time sentiment analysis, AI campaign generation, multi-cultural optimization, and advanced financial management.
-The platform aims for autonomous AI operations and competitive pricing, providing a robust solution for businesses worldwide.
-Key capabilities include comprehensive CRM functionalities, AI-driven marketing and sales tools, e-commerce integration, and advanced data security, all built on a multi-tenant architecture with extensive customization and localization features.
+It offers real-time sentiment analysis, AI campaign generation, multi-cultural optimization, advanced financial management, and e-commerce integration.
+The platform aims for autonomous AI operations, competitive pricing, and robust data security, providing a comprehensive solution for businesses worldwide.
+It includes extensive SEO and multi-platform search optimization capabilities, designed for B2B acquisition and lead generation, built on a multi-tenant architecture with customization and localization features.

 ## User Preferences
 Preferred communication style: Simple, everyday language.